rosedu/techblog/posts/2014/03/23/daemonizing-processes.md

 ### Disowning a process

 What if we already started the process and forgot to use `nohup`?
-We can use `disown` to make the process become inherited by `init`, thus acting as a partial daemon.
+We can use `disown` to remove the process from the current session hierarchy, thus making it able to survive when the `tty` is closed.

 Our first job is to use `^Z` to stop/pause the program and to go back to terminal.
 Then we have to use `bg` to run it in the background.